ehraz786/tgdl/README.md

 ## Recent Fixes

 - **Advanced YouTube Downloads**: When you send a YouTube link with `/ytupload`, the bot now provides three download options:

       - **🎬 Best Video**: Downloads the best available video resolution (up to 1080p), best audio, and English subtitles (including auto-generated).
 It then merges them into a single `.mkv` file.
 This works for both single videos and playlists.
 If a video in a playlist fails, it will be skipped, and the process will continue.

       - **🎵 Audio Only**: Downloads only the audio track and saves it as an `.mp3` file.
 This also works for single videos and playlists.

       - **🖼️ Thumbnail Only**: Downloads the video's thumbnail and saves it as a `.jpg` file, for both single videos and playlists.

-      - **Important**:`/ytupload`,Now not using Regular,zip,unzip,etc. buttons It deafult set to Regular uploads.
+      - **Important**:`/ytupload`,Now not using Regular,zip,unzip... buttons.
+It deafult set to Regular uploads (large files upto 2gb automatically get in to ziped).If you want to use Regular,unzip,zip.. buttons kindly use `/tupload` for ytdl link. you can use video spilit function using `/tuploads`

 - **Magnet Link Cleanup**: Fixed an issue where partially downloaded files from a canceled magnet link were not properly cleaned up and were being included in subsequent tasks.
 - **Improved Video Splitting**: Enhanced video splitting to correctly handle x265 encoded MP4s and MKVs, as well as x264 encoded MKVs, ensuring that video, audio, and subtitle tracks are all correctly processed.
 - **Added WMV Conversion**: Added support for converting `.wmv` files.
 These files are now correctly identified as videos and sent for conversion.